arkaic/BlackjackV2/README.md

 - ...view updating needed a bit of exposure of private methods and workarounds
 - ...added in discardpile
 - ...polishing also means having to add in features like when its time to shuffle.

-- And finally, it's done!!!
-Hopefully not too too buggy.

-First version is out!